josemotta/IoT.Home.Pi/README.md

 ## Build at developer machine

-According to [IoT.Starter.Pi.Thing](https://github.com/josemotta/IoT.Starter.Pi.Thing "IoT Starter Pi Thing") strategy, build is done outside RPI, using a fast x64 micro equipped with Visual Studio and Docker using with Hyper-V machines.
-While we still are at the development machine with Windows 10, we should build the project.
-The docker-compose command is ruled by `api.yml`.
+According to [IoT.Starter.Pi.Thing](https://github.com/josemotta/IoT.Starter.Pi.Thing "IoT Starter Pi Thing") strategy, build is done outside RPI, using a fast x64 micro equipped with Windows 10, Visual Studio, Docker and Hyper-V. At the development machine, we should build the project with docker-compose command, according to  `api.yml` file.

 Please see the file below including services **api**, **hass**, **mosquitto** and **portainer**.